danielselga/design-pattern-js/README.md

 >### Design Pattern In javaScript
+>

-> - Design pattern are cummon architectural approaces.
+> - Design pattern are common architectural approaces.